Skip to main content

 A NOTE FROM THE DIRECTOR

 The Young Ambassadors, Brigham Young University’s elite song and dance ensemble, shares the magic of storytelling through contemporary music, dance, and theatre.
-Comprised of 20 student singers, dancers, actors, and stage technicians, the ensemble delivers a fast-paced showcase inspired by American Musical Theatre, Rock and Pop music.
+Comprised of 20 student singers, dancers, actors, and stage technicians, the ensemble delivers a fast-paced showcase inspired by American Musical Theatre, Rock, and Pop music.
 These talented performers offer a fresh view of America’s culture and ways of life.

 It is my privilege and opportunity to direct this amazing ensemble of students.
 Together we collaborate on the vision and execution of our performances.
 We endeavor to have the Spirit present in our meetings, rehearsals, and performances.
 One of our most valued experiences is traveling off campus and engaging in workshops, devotionals and performances with a variety of peoples and communities around the world.

-If you are interested in joining this group, know that we welcome all types of artists and personalities and encourage diversity in thought, attitude, practice and skill set.
+If you are interested in joining this group, know that we welcome all types of artists and personalities and encourage diversity in thought, attitude, practice, and skill set.
 I welcome those individuals who are interested in learning, growing, and contributing to come and be part of our group.

 -Nathan Balser